jarecoo/practice/notes.md

 ### The Importance of Love
 - Find Someone to Love Who Loves You Back.
 I genuinely think people need each other, not all in the same way, but we need people in our life who unconditionally love us and whom we love, however that’s actually expressed.
 It could be a spouse, a friend, a sibling, or maybe even a pet.
 I think humans need love and attachment in their life.
 Loving and being loved is an essential need.
 I chose a wife and kids, but that’s not a required path.
 - Healthy love starts with self-love, or self-compassion, and then goes out to another person in the form of intimacy and attachment.
 It ends with altruism.
+- “As we build up the exercise, so we’ll shift our attention away from ourselves, and more towards others.
+But the starting place is with ourselves.
+If we don’t have a sense of calm, a sense of kindness, or forgiveness toward ourself, then it’s going to be really difficult to have that towards others.
+So the two things aren’t really so different, it’s like they’re two sides of the same coin.
+If we develop one, at the same time we’re developing the other.” - Headspace, Relationships, Session 3
 - “Be you and be cool with it…There is nothing more satisfying than being loved for who you are and nothing more painful than being loved for who you’re not, but pretending to be.”
 The Happiness Equation, p.238
 - “Settling into your true, weird, authentic self isn’t easy, but it’s the most satisfying way to have everything” The Happiness Equation, p 243
 - “You can search throughout the entire universe for someone who is more deserving of your love and affection than you are yourself, and that person is not to be found anywhere.
 You yourself, as much as anybody in the entire universe deserve your love and affection.” - Buddha